FooBarShebang/fsio_lib/README.md

 ### GenericParsers

 Implements singleton classes for parsing TSV, XML and JSON files with the data mapping onto specified class instances using the specified templates.
 Also defines generic parsing functions, which automatically select the required parsing class.

-### Module DataProviders

-Implements classes for batch processing of the data files.
-Note that only the generic mechanics of the files selections and grouping as well as the data processing work flow is concerned.
-The actual files parsing / data processing mechanisms are to be implemented elsewhere and plugged-in (passing by reference) into the corresponding methods.

 ### Structure of the Library